telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 ## Modifying the Searching Criteria

-The default searching behavior has two ways of setting the operator of the filtering criteria, depending on the value type of the property over which the search is performed:

-- For a __string__ type the operator is set to __Contains__.

-- For all other types the operator is set to __IsEqualTo__.

 In order to modify the search behavior, you can benefit from the following three search operators: